 The California Indian man known to us today as “Ishi” is one of the most famous Native Americans of all time.
-Yet, ironically, we do not even know his true identity.
+Books, plays, movies, and contemporary art exhibits have explored his life.
+Yet, we do not even know his true name.

-Following Native Californian custom, he refused to divulge his personal name.
-Instead, he was referred to by the word that meant “man” in the language of his people, the Yahi.
+Following custom, Ishi refused to speak his name to outsiders without introduction by someone from his tribe.
+Instead, he was referred to by the word that means “man” in the language of his people, the Yahi.
 The southernmost group of Yana-speakers, the Yahi lived in the valleys and foothills east of the upper Sacramento River.
-A small group at European contact, their numbers declined precipitously through the nineteenth century due mainly to systematic attempts by settlers to eliminate them.
+Ishi, born probably around 1860, spent much of his life in hiding with his family, attempting to avoid the assaults of predominantly white settlers moving into Yahi territory.

 White settler militias systematically eliminated Yahi people during the nineteenth century and early twentieth century, part of a broader campaign of genocide against Native Californians.
 On August 29, 1911, after the death of his family and other remaining Yahi, Ishi was cornered by dogs outside the town of Oroville, CA. Holding Ishi in the local jail, town officials reached out to the Hearst Museum, then known as the University of California Museum of Anthropology.

 Museum Director Alfred L. Kroeber proposed Ishi live at the Museum as an alternative to officials’ proposal he be relocated to a reservation in Oklahoma.
 Within days, Ishi was brought to the Museum’s first location in San Francisco, near Golden Gate Park, where he lived for the last four and a half years of his life.